baifanhorst/baifanhorst.github.io/README.md

-# All About Yinpu Li!
+# All About Fan Bai!
 @YinpuLi

-This is a personal webpage for Yinpu Li!
+This is a personal webpage for Fan Bai!